LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 // There is no plural form of nouns in Chinese
 ```

 This mod has other string formatter features, including logical process of `and`, `or` and `no`.
-It can deal with some forms of grammar genders also, as its customizable strings include both attributive and objective words.I believe you can learn much by reading [its code](https://github.com/tomdodd4598/NuclearCraft/blob/1.12.2o/src/main/java/nc/util/I18nHelper.java).
+It can deal with some forms of grammar genders also, as its customizable strings include both attributive and objective words.
+I believe you can learn much by reading [its code](https://github.com/tomdodd4598/NuclearCraft/blob/1.12.2o/src/main/java/nc/util/I18nHelper.java).

-Are these all above **enough**?
+And are these all above **enough**?
 Well, `سيف حديدي` is `Iron Sword` in South Africa Arabic, and it is written from right to left (RTL).
 With mixing this into a text, you do not know what is going to happen.
-I do not know either, though I know ICU4J has function to deal with this.
-Considering that there is currently not many localizations from RTL languages, and even Minecraft didn't make this well, this problem is complex and not that important.
-What is notable, is that there will always be exceptions in i18n and l10n, so the only way with completely no problem is allow localizers to change the whole string instead piecing some strings together.
+I do not know either, though I know ICU4J is designed to deal with this.
+Considering that there is currently not so many localizations from RTL languages, and even Minecraft didn't show RTL texts well, this problem is complex and not that important.
+What is notable, is that there will always be exceptions in i18n and l10n, so the only way with completely no problem, is to allow localizers to change the whole string instead piecing some strings together.

 ### Do Not Hardcode Text Process Mechanics

-Most books in Minecraft split a long string into lines by a half-width space: `-> <-`.
+Most books in Minecraft mods split a long string into lines by a half-width space: `-> <-`.
 But in Chinese and Japanese, there is no such space completely.
-So when processing some specific characters, you should consider about whether there is and whether it is used as you want in other languages.
+So when processing any specific character, you should consider about whether there is such charatcer, and whether it is used as you thought in other languages.
 You may not choose the quotation mark `'` as a grammar symbol, because it is widely used in French such as `d'avoir`, and it would not be a good choice to make your renderer depend on punctuation marks because they work in different ways in different languages and some language may not have them: double quote `"` does not exist in Russian, and all half-width marks (such as `.`) are full-width (such as `。`) in Chinese and Japanese (for difference between half-width and full-width, you can check [Wikipedia](https://en.wikipedia.org/wiki/Halfwidth_and_fullwidth_forms)).
-Ironically, Minecraft itself supports full-width marks badly until these years, but that does not mean it is useless to consider about them: though supported not that good, they are still supported and exist in all texts in both languages, and there are also third-party full-width fix resource packs.
+Ironically, Minecraft itself supports full-width marks badly until recent years, but that does not mean it is useless to consider about them: though supported not that good, they are still supported and exist in texts, and there are also third-party resource packs fixed full-width problems.

-#### Examples not splitting Chinese texts correctly (the first line has no space, and the second one has space every 12 characters, which were added manually with RegEx; those spaces make localization workspaces messy)
+#### Examples not splitting Chinese texts correctly

+[*Botania*](https://www.curseforge.com/minecraft/mc-mods/botania) (solved in later Minecraft versions with *Patchouli Guidebook*, but never in 1.12.2; the first line has no space in file, and the second one has in-game invisible space every 12 characters, which were added manually or with RegEx; those spaces make localization workspaces messy and unmaintainable)
-[*Botania*](https://www.curseforge.com/minecraft/mc-mods/botania) (solved in later Minecraft versions with *Patchouli Guidebook*, but never in 1.12.2)

 ![](images/botania_line_splitting.png)